donid/QuickRotate/README.md

 Double-click on the tray icon now rotates the screen, too.
 (Unfortunately I haven't found out how to prevent the short flicker of the context menu, yet)

+**Lib-Update 7/2024**

+Added MouseCursorSettings class, which allows to set the size of the mouse cursor (system-wide).

 **Lib-Update 7/2023**